Highlights from the Ratings and Financial Report for The GEO Group Inc. (GEO)

 GEO’s Market Performance

-GEO stocks went up by 11.63% for the week, with a monthly jump of 32.68% and a quarterly performance of -3.52%, while its annual performance rate touched -39.38%.
-The volatility ratio for the week stands at 7.92% while the volatility levels for the past 30 days are set at 8.34% for The GEO Group Inc..
-The simple moving average for the period of the last 20 days is 14.95% for GEO stocks with a simple moving average of -11.59% for the last 200 days.
+GEO stocks went down by -6.63% for the week, with a monthly jump of 32.95% and a quarterly performance of -11.88%, while its annual performance rate touched -39.74%.
+The volatility ratio for the week stands at 3.58% while the volatility levels for the past 30 days are set at 7.96% for The GEO Group Inc..
+The simple moving average for the period of the last 20 days is -0.92% for GEO stocks with a simple moving average of -16.54% for the last 200 days.

 Analysts’ Opinion of GEO